godaddy/gasket/packages/gasket-plugin-intl/README.md

 # @gasket/plugin-intl

-This primary responsibility of this plugin is to build a manifest of locale settings, and provide a utility for loader packages to resolve locale paths.
+This primary responsibility of this plugin is to build a manifest of locale settings for loader packages to load locale paths.

 ## Installation